 Expenses (both direct and indirect)

-Your expenses are detailed in Part IX, Statement of Functional Expenses.
+Part IX details expenses from the Statement of Functional Expenses.
 Here, you must segregate your expenses into three categories: Program Service, Management and General, and Fundraising.
 We’ve covered the importance of using functional expense reporting in previous blogs, so once again, make sure your accounting system allows you to easily segregate all of your expense activity by functional area.

 - Program Services Expenses – Expenses incurred by an organization while performing its tax-exempt activities.